String skipping: Example of string skipping style

-Songs and instrumentals featuring string skipping
+Examples

 One of the most famous examples of string skipping is the intro riff to "Sweet Child o' Mine" by Guns N' Roses: the fifth and seventh notes of each arpeggio are played on the top string, while the sixth and eighth notes are on the 3rd string.
 Guitarist Shawn Lane utilized string skipping throughout the instrumental pieces "Get You Back" and "Not Again", among others on the Powers of Ten album.

 Another specific example of string skipping can be heard in the instrumental piece "Cliffs of Dover" by Eric Johnson, during the intro (measures 6 and 7).
 Johnson has said that string skipping is an important part of his soloing.
 Johnson refers to executing "wider intervals" with the method, and also says with skipping, you're sometimes "replacing certain notes into another octave."
 He mentions it "gets a little more interesting" when the guitarist comes across a note normally fretted, that can be replaced with the open string version (played instead on a "skipped" string).

 Guitarist Paul Gilbert (of Mr. Big, Racer X, and G3) often employs string skipping.
 A video example of string skipping is provided below in the external links.